 Dispute San Francisco Municipal Transportation Agency parking tickets for free

 Instead of immediately paying off your parking fine, you should take a shot at disputing it first.
 DoNotPay can help you dispute your parking ticket in only 120 seconds, for free.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.
 Business Insider reports how DoNotPay is the world’s first robot lawyer to have won hundreds of thousands of parking ticket appeals.

 Here are the steps to follow if you want to appeal your citation:

 - Use the web app in any browser.

 - Once you open the app, the chatbot will ask a few questions about your situation.
 Remember that you have to answer each one accurately so that it can give you effective advice.

 - You will then be asked to upload a picture of the parking ticket to the app.